 1.5 liters vegetable broth

 Place all ingredients except broth into a large bowl.
 Use your hands to coat everything with the olive oil.
-Using two large roasting pans, place the contents of the bowl evenly between the two pants.
+Using two large roasting pans, place the contents of the bowl evenly between the two pans.
 Roast uncovered at 220C for 35 minutes.

 When cool enough to handle, squeeze the roasted garlic out of the skins and discard.
 Discard the rosemary and thyme sprigs.